furiousluck/LaMDA/README.md

 # LaMDA
-This repository contains codes and files for the NLP Project Round - 1
+This repository contains codes and files for the NLP Project Round - 1 and Round - 2